lynn/toki-wile/README.md

 toki wile is a conlang that combines the parts of Ithkuil I find interesting with the parts of Toki Pona I find cute and learnable.
 This document, for now, assumes familiarity with Toki Pona and maybe some familiarity with Ithkuil.

 I made this because I want to play with it, and find out what the interesting parts of Ithkuil feel like in a cute and learnable context.
-If you're interested, [**come chat with me on Discord**](https://discord.gg/bBcnEbxA9C).
+Maybe it's a lot of fun!
+Maybe it doesn't work at all!
+If you're interested, [**join the toki wile Discord**](https://discord.gg/bBcnEbxA9C).

 Ithkuil is [©2004-2021 by John Quijada](http://ithkuil.net/).
 Toki Pona [was invented by Sonja Lang](http://tokipona.org/).